tutorbookapp/tutorbook/README.md

 #### `yarn start`

 Runs `next start` which starts a Next.js production server.
-We have no use for this right now because we're deploying to Vercel NOW which handles that for us.
+I have no use for this right now because I'm deploying to Vercel NOW which handles that for me.

 #### `yarn analyze`